How to Create a Marketing Plan for Your Home Business

 4. What marketing tactics will you use to reach your market and goals?
 Let your target market be your guide in deciding what marketing strategies you'll use.
 Where does your market hangout?
 How can you entice them to check out your business?
 For example, if your market spends a lot of time on Facebook, you might consider having a Facebook fan page or group, or perhaps investing in Facebook advertising.
 If you're a service business catering to other businesses, you might want to write an article for a newsletter or magazine that targets that same business industry.

 5. How much will it cost?
 This is where you make a budget for your marketing plan.
 There are many free marketing strategies, although they require time, which is a type of expense.
-Will you do home parties and if so, what will be the cost of travel, mailing of invites, purchasing door-prizes, etc?
+Will you do home parties or one-on-one consulting, and if so, what will be the cost of travel, mailing of invites, purchasing support materials, etc?
 Will you pay for advertising or for a mailing list service?
-Of all the places to spend money in your home business, marketing is the priority, as long as you're investing wisely.
+Of all the places to spend money in your home business, marketing is the priority, as long as you're spending wisely and getting a return on your investment.

 Keep Your Marketing Plan up to Date